JaimyTuin223/discord.js-bot-template/README.md

 ## Features

-- Discord.JS v14
+- Based on a recent Discord.JS version
-- Slash command handler
+- Slash command registering and handling
-- Custom bot presence
+- Customisable bot presence
-- Code explanation
+- Code explanation in the code files

 ## Feedback